JeffreySarnoff/FastRationals.jl/README.md

 ### working with rational ranges

 FastRationals are at their most performant where overflow is absent or uncommon.
 And vice versa: where overflow happens frequently, FastRationals have no intrinsic advantage.
 How do we know what range of rational values are desireable?
-A good place to start is to work with rational quantities that, paired `!mayoverflow(q1, q2)`.
-As it is the nature of rational arithmetic to generate increasingly larger denominators, it makes sense to further constrain the working range.
+We strongly prefer to work with rational quantities that do not overflow when multiplied.
+As rational arithmetic tends to generate increasingly larger denominators, it makes sense to further constrain the working range.
 These tables provide some guidance.

 ----